-Held on the first Thursday of the month, this informal Book Club is free and open to all.
+This informal Book Club is free and open to all.
 Our picks range from historical fiction to adaptations of Shakespeare's plays, encompassing a wide variety of genres—all sourced from a different local, independent bookstore partner each month.

 To spark the discussion, Folger staff open each meeting with a brief presentation that provides historical context, trivia, and connects the book to relevant items from the Folger Collection.
 Participants are then broken into smaller groups for breakout discussions, moderated by a team of staff and volunteers.